Anna S. Hui,

 The Missouri Division of Workers’ Compensation administers the programs which provide for Missouri workers who are injured on the job or develop occupational diseases.
 The Division focuses on making sure that those who can return to work do so as soon as possible, having received adequate treatment and benefits.
 For those who cannot return to work because of their injury or injuries, the Division ensures that they receive the permanent benefits allowed by Missouri law.

-The Division has eight offices throughout Missouri with the main office being in Jefferson City.
+The Division has seven offices throughout Missouri with the main office being in Jefferson City.
 Missouri employers are required to report workplace injuries within 30 days of occurrence.
-The Division processes approximately 120,000 reports of injury each year.
+The Division receives reports of injury for approximately 100,000 injuries each year.

 Division of Labor Standards

-The Division of Labor Standards currently consists of four sections: Wage and Hour, On-Site Safety and Health Consultation Service, Mine and Cave Safety and Health, and the Workers’ Safety Program.
+The Division of Labor Standards consists of five sections: Wage and Hour, On-Site Safety and Health Consultation Service, Mine and Cave Safety and Health, Workers’ Safety Program, and Research and Analysis.

-The Division determines and enforces the Prevailing Wage, administers and enforces Missouri’s Child Labor Law and Missouri’s Minimum Wage Law.
+The Wage and Hour section enforces the state’s laws on Prevailing Wage, Child Labor and Minimum Wage.

-The Division offers a free confidential, consultation service to employers to ensure they comply with federal Occupational Safety and Health Administration (OSHA) regulations.
+The On-Site safety and Health program provides important resources to employers, including free confidential, consultation service to ensure compliance with federal Occupational Safety and Health Administration (OSHA) regulations.

 State Board of Mediation